Revelum in the Media: The Forbes, Teleamazonas, and El Observador Investigations into Deepfake Fraud

 The channel is mainstream paid advertising.
 These are not fringe links.
 They are sponsored ads served by the largest platforms to targeted audiences, consistent with the broader pattern of deepfake fraud across Latin America.

 The scale is measurable, and someone has to measure it.
 Fifty-one ads.
 Eighty-seven ads.
+Four thousand ads against a single country in seven months.
 Networks of domains impersonating bank presidents.
 These numbers describe infrastructure, and they only became public because they were being counted.
 Pairing detection data with serious journalism is what turns an invisible problem into a documented one.

 What Revelum Does

 Revelum detects and removes deepfakes at scale, monitoring advertising and social platforms for synthetic media that impersonates executives, public figures, and brands, then filing and tracking takedowns until the fraudulent content is gone.
-The evidence behind the Forbes investigations and the Teleamazonas feature came from that same monitoring infrastructure.
+The evidence behind the Forbes investigations, the Teleamazonas feature, and both El Observador reports came from that same monitoring infrastructure.

 If you want to understand your exposure, or put a plan in place before a campaign targets you, we’re here.